vnav92/crypto-full-stack-app/README.md

 }
 ```

-2. You'll need to compare Binance and Coinbase Prime order books and compute the best execution price for the given amount of Bitcoin we want to buy.
+2. You'll need to compare Binance and Coinbase [order books](https://www.investopedia.com/terms/o/order-book.asp) and compute the best execution price for the given amount of Bitcoin we want to buy.
 (You can assume that 1 USDT = 1 USD at all time.)
-3. [Bonus] Add a third exchange to compare with Binance and Coinbase Prime.
+3. [Bonus] Add a third exchange to compare with Binance and Coinbase.

 Feel free to structure the code however you prefer and use third-party libraries at your discretion.